possibly-wrong/blackjack/readme.txt

 enter the name of a file in which to save the basic strategy table.
 This will be a text file, so a '.txt' extension is suggested.
-(Tip: the basic strategy table prints nicely on three pages when opened in Word, with Courier New 10-point font and 0.75-inch left and right margins.)
+(Tip: the basic strategy table prints nicely on three pages when opened in Word, with Courier New font and 0.75-inch margins.)

 In addition to the table of basic strategy for all possible two-card player hands and all possible dealer up cards, the saved file also contains the expected values against each dealer up card (and overall), as well as the probabilities of each possible outcome of the dealer's hand.

+When no resplits and CDZ- strategy are selected, it is also feasible to compute the probability of each possible outcome of the round.
+In this case, the standard deviation is also displayed with the overall expected value as "mu +/- sigma".

 You may then enter individual hands to display the corresponding expected values.
 Enter the dealer's up card, the number of cards in your hand,